– 14 min read

 A little recap on passive and active voice: Active voice is when the sentence starts with the subject acting on the verb.
 Passive voice is when the subject is a recipient of the verb’s action.
 Active voice is more engaging because it takes less processing time from the reader, and also gives the impression that the action is happening now, not in the past.

-Use an AI writing assistant tool like Writer to spot unengaging instances of passive voice and transform them into the active voice.
+Use an AI writing platform like Writer to spot unengaging instances of passive voice and transform them into the active voice.
 This will help you draw readers in and make your writing easier to read.

 4. Use grammar checker tools like Writer